OSGConnect/OUTDATED-tutorial-fsurf/README.md

 This command may be placed at the end of your .bashrc file so that it will automatically run when you log in.

-##  Fsurf setup on your laptop or desktop
+##  Fsurf setup on your laptop or desktop as a remote client

-Install `fsurf` on your laptop or desktop (linux/unix/MacOS X OS system) using the `curl` command which is a utility to copy the content of the url.
+Set up `fsurf` on your laptop or desktop (linux/unix/MacOS X OS system) with the `curl` command. `curl` is a utility to copy the content of the url.
 Open a terminal window and then run:

       curl -L -o fsurf 'http://stash.osgconnect.net/+fsurf/fsurf'
       chmod +x fsurf

-While using the local laptop or desktop version of fsurf, you  specify username using the --user argument and the password using --password.
-E.g.
+While using the local laptop or desktop version of fsurf, you  specify `username` using the `--user` argument and the `password` using `--password`.
+For example,

       fsurf --submit --subject test --user myuser --password mypassword

+the argument `myuser` is your username and `mypassword` is your password for your OSG Connect account.

 ##  Process a Scan